vsoch/gridtest/examples/grid-function/README.md

 This seems reasonable for a dummy example, or small set of inputs, but likely isn't reasonable if we want to more programatically generated inputs.
-For example, for our current pokemon function we would need to hard code a specific set of ids (as a list)
+For example, for our current pokemon function we would need to hard code a specific set of ids (as a list):

 ```
 script: